Post-Purchase Experience··16 min read

 5 Optional Value-Drivers Worth Adding

-Once the essentials are in place, these five additions meaningfully improve engagement, loyalty, and commercial return.
+Once the five essentials are live, these additions meaningfully improve engagement, loyalty, and commercial return — each one extending the scan page from a functional resource into an ongoing product relationship.

 Video Content